This section is dedicated to all general concepts about Xen Orchestra backups.

 Remotes are places where your backup and delta backup files will be stored.

-- local (any folder in XOA filesystem)
+- Local (any folder in XOA filesystem)

 - SMB (CIFS)

-WARNING: the initial "/" or "\" is automatically added.
+The initial "/" or "\" is automatically added.

 We support SMB storage on Windows Server 2012 R2.

-WARNING: In continuous delta backup, SMB is NOT recommended (or only for small VMs, eg < 50GB)
+For continuous delta backup, SMB is NOT recommended (or only for small VMs, eg < 50GB)